MiSTerOrganize/MiSTer_Organize/README.md

 Asphodel creator of Universal ROM Sorter.

-GamaBurst for his contributions to the project.
+GamaBurst for assistance and contributions to the project.